Blog Layout

 What Is a Parent Coach?

-A parent coach is a professionally trained guide, teacher, and champion for parents who long for more inner peace in their parenting.
+A parent coach is a professionally trained guide, mentor, and champion for parents who long for more inner peace in their parenting.

 FEAR Based Parenting vs. Compassion for Fear Based Parenting

-What cannot be emphasized enough is that our Jai Institute trained parent coaches are equipped with the conscious parent coaching model which centers around the parent instead of the child.
-This means that we support our clients and our students to understand the “why beneath the (parent's!) behavior” not the child's.
+What cannot be emphasized enough is that our Jai Institute trained parent coaches are equipped with the empowered parent coaching model, which centers around the parent instead of the child.
+This means that we have a parallel process of curiosity - not just about what's under the child's behavior, but also the parent's.
+For example:

-Why do you parent your children from a place of dominance, fear tactics, and behavioral control?
+• What is motivating you to parent your children from a place of dominance, fear tactics, and behavioral control?

-What within you as the parent needs tending, maturation, skill building, and ultimately, release?
+• What within you as the parent needs tending, skill building, growth, and ultimately, release?

-Finally, parent coaches offer a place where a parent can speak honestly about their real, raw joys and celebrations, as well as their pain points that must evolve.
+Finally, parent coaches offer a safe space for parents to speak honestly about their real, raw joys and celebrations, as well as the pain points that they long to evolve.

 Deconditioning FEAR Within the Parent

-Let’s revisit the FEAR analogy from above from a parent-centric lens.
-We understand that the way we were parented as children, becomes the ways in which we relate to ourselves.
-If you were raised in a FEAR based model, consider how you are currently operating from this framework within yourself.
+We understand that the way we were parented as children becomes the way in which we relate to ourselves.
+If you were raised in a FEAR-based model, consider how you are currently operating from this framework within yourself.
+Can you relate to any of these statements?

-A: My voice is hidden and even stuck in my throat.
+3. My voice is hidden and even stuck in my throat.
 I go silent when I need to voice my opinion, idea, desire, or need.
-Or, my voice is chronically desperate to be heard and I find myself overpowering people in my life.
+Or, my voice is chronically desperate to be heard, and I find myself overpowering people in my life.

-I don’t truly understand love or respectful intimacy.
-So much of my love within myself and others is conditional, transactional, or rooted in control and scarcity.
+4. I don’t truly understand love or respectful intimacy.
+So much of my love within myself and for others is conditional, transactional, or rooted in control and scarcity.

-This is the work of what parent coaches explore with their clients.
+This is the work that parent coaches explore with their clients.

 What Is Child Centric Parent Coaching?

-A parent centric approach begins with the parent.
-We do not disregard trying to understand the child’s experience, or workshopping innovative and creative strategies to support the child to feel safe, secure, and confident.
+A parent-centric approach begins with the parent.
+We do not disregard trying to understand the child’s experience or workshopping innovative and creative strategies to support the child in feeling safe, secure, and confident.
 This is essential!
-And, we begin with us, first.
+And we begin with us, first.

 Let’s take the same scenario from the parent’s perspective.